-Courses numbered 01-09 are freshman level courses for the developmental program and for earned in these courses are not applicable toward an Associate Degree.
+Courses numbered 01-09 are freshman level courses for the developmental program and for the diploma and certificate programs.
+The credits earned in these courses are not applicable toward an Associate Degree.

 Courses numbered 100-299 are applicable toward an Associate Degree.
 They may also be used in certificate and diploma courses.